hyperledger-archives/fabric/docs/Setup/ca-setup.md

 **Note:** the CA must be started before any of the fabric peer nodes, to allow the CA to have initialized before any peer nodes attempt to connect to it.

 The CA looks for an `membersrvc.yaml` configuration file in $GOPATH/src/github.com/hyperledger/fabric/membersrvc.
-If the CA is started for the first time, it creates all its required state (e.g., internal databases, CA certificates, blockchain keys, etc.) and write each state to the directory given in the CA configuration.
+If the CA is started for the first time, it creates all its required state (e.g., internal databases, CA certificates, blockchain keys, etc.) and writes that state to the directory given in the CA configuration.

 <!-- This needs some serious attention